-Because the squat powers his sensational performances on the field.
-Saquon is one of the most exciting NFL running backs in generations.
+Because squats power his sensational performances on the field, Saquon is one of the most exciting NFL running backs in generations.
 Just watch Saquon Barkley turn on the jets to elude, evade, break tackles and take off like a rocket.

-Even those with no interest in football love his greatest highlights.
-Because he takes off like a jet down the field.
-Leaving the defenders speechless.
+Even those with no interest in football love his eye-popping highlights because he takes off like a jet down the field, leaving the defenders speechless.

-For example, I showed my cousin the top 10 highlights below and she loved watching.
-Apparently, the NFL just got one more fan.
+For example, I showed my cousin the top 10 highlights below, and she loved watching.
+The NFL just got one more fan.
 Therefore, you have to see the results of the squat for Saquon Barkley to believe it yourself:

 Top 10 Saquon Barkley Collegiate Highlights from Penn State University (PSU)

-Wikipedia makes no mention of weight lifting being a primary force for change in Saquon's athletic career, and in his life.
-Most importantly, to clarify, this is not only about weightlifting, but this is also about the biggest, toughest, hardest compound lifts.
+Wikipedia makes no mention of weight lifting being a primary force for change in Saquon’s athletic career, and in his life.
+Most importantly, to clarify, this is not only about weightlifting, but this is also about the most challenging, hardest compound lifts.
 For instance, squats, deadlifts, bench press, and power cleans.

 But, while Wikipedia completely missed out on the big story of how changing your body can change your life.
 You will not.

 Perspective from His High School Coach